JCR64/GoldenEye-007-N64-Gun-Game/README.md

 * Some very minor texture flickering in the menu or start up screen.

-* Project64 sometimes refuses to start with the cheats on.
+* Project64 sometimes refuses to start with the cheats turned on.
 Turning them off and on fixes this.